-The race follows the IFSS regulations, International Federation of Sleddog Sports Race Rules and Nationel rules to IFSS rules, all stylies.
+The race follows the IFSS regulations, International Federation of Sleddog Sports Race Rules.

-The races are approximately 160 km and 300 km, and is only open for registered polar dogs of the breeds Alaskan Malamute, Greenland Dog, Samoyed and Siberian Husky.
+The races are approximately 160 km and 300 km, and is only open for the registered purebred polar dogs of the breeds Alaskan Malamute, Greenland Dog, Samoyed and Siberian Husky.

 POLARDISTANS – EXTENSIONS RULES

 - Category B: Alaskan Malamute, Greenland Dog, Samoyed.
 Category C: Siberian Husky.

 - Dogs starting at PD300 must have obtained the age of 24 months on the starting day.
 Dogs starting at PD160 must have obtained the age of 18 months on the starring day.

 - Men and women are running in the same class in both styles and all classes.